Living in community, changed my life.

 About two years prior around 2017/18 my spiritual healer brought me to a sacred community retreat in upstate New York.
 It was a place to be vulnerable in community.
 I had no clue what to expect but I was open to alternative methods of digging into my health and lack of happiness.
 To see and be seen is powerful medicine.
 To be supported is healing.
 Three days of living in the countryside, with a small room to sleep and some beautiful souls willing to face their inner demons…I was on a journey of the soul.

-While the inception of coliving has continued to target millennials, we are seeing more and more options for people and communities of different ages and demographics come together.
+While the modern day coliving has continued to target millennials, we are seeing more and more options for people and communities of different ages and demographics come together.
 I’m a big advocate for mixing generations together.
 I saw this work inside my community in upstate New York and the Pod Share design in Los Angeles.

 I believe that people of all shapes and sizes, backgrounds and bank accounts want to be seen, supported, healthy and happy.
 How many big and small homes I see empty and lonely with people on their phones and laptops.
 After living in shared living communities, I have looked at the world differently.
 I have experienced happiness.
 And happiness is health.